-Course Title: Literary Theory
+Course Title: Literary Theory Course Code: ENG541A

+Course Objectives:

-Objectives: The course intends to provide a textual, historical and critical study of the developments in literary criticism from the beginning of 20th century to the present times.
-The course undertakes to offer a survey of all the major developments in literary methodology from the beginning of 20th century up to the present times.
-It also provides a conceptual framework for developing an incisive understanding of the function and practice of different literary methodologies available to a student.
+- (i) The course intends to provide a textual, historical and critical study of the developments in literary criticism from the beginning of 20th century to the present times. - (ii) The course undertakes to offer a survey of all the major developments in literary methodology from the beginning of 20th century up to the present times. - (iii) It also provides a conceptual framework for developing an incisive understanding of the function and practice of different literary methodologies available to a student.

-Learning Outcomes: After completion of the course, a reader is expected to have:
+Learning Outcomes: After completion of the course, a student is expected to have:

-- (i) an overview of major critical tools available to understand a text contextually.
+- (i) An overview of major critical tools available to understand a text contextually.

-- (ii) a close reading of a text.
+- (ii) A close reading of a text.

-- (iii) a sense of fact and interpretation.
+- (iii) A sense of fact and interpretation.

-Note: The second essay in each unit has been prescribed for in-depth comprehension of the related concept covered in the first essay in each unit; hence these essays should be referred to for general study only.
+Note: The second essay in each unit has been prescribed for in-depth comprehension of the related concept; hence these essays should be referred to for general study only.